aakibinesar/DNA-Quantum-Error-Detection/README.md

 ## Acknowledgments

-This work was conducted at North South University as part of a master's thesis on DNA-based quantum information processing.
+This work was conducted at North South University, initially, as part of a master's course project work on DNA-based quantum information processing.
 ```

 ---